 The education requirements listed in this policy are mandatory for all employees unless otherwise directed by the Chief Judge.
-For new employees, the following courses are required within the first 2 years of employment unless otherwise specified.
+For new employees, the following courses should be completed within the first 30 days of employment but shall be completed no later than 6 months after employment unless otherwise specified.